1

 Summary

-$1B redirects $27.2B annually from the explosion budget to the not-dying budget.
+Your $1B redirects $27.2B annually from your explosion budget to your not-dying budget.
+That’s a 27:1 return just in redirected military spending.

-But the real return:
+But the real return is better than that: